WyattFoster4/Babl/README.md

 |Final hosting|IN PROGRESS|WYATT & LÉO|

 ## What we're using
 We're hosting our code on Replit and GitHub.
 We've been programming with HTML, CSS, and JS.
-We're also using an external json file to calculate language proximity.
+We're also using some JSON to store large data (eg. language proximity, possible solutions).
+We're hosting with GitHub.

 ## Contributors
-Luke Dreyfuss, Wyatt Foster, and Léo Fitzpatrick: Original creators and programmers Abe Kirschner & Danica Stout: Troubleshooting
+* Luke Dreyfuss, Wyatt Foster, and Léo Fitzpatrick: Original creators and programmers
+* Abe Kirschner, Danica Stout, & Dylan Rafael: Troubleshooting and technical setup
-Abe Kirschner & Ryder Something: Inspiration and logistical setup Josh Wardle: For being a legend and making Wordle
+* Abe Kirschner & Ryder Something: Inspiration and logistical setup
+* Josh Wardle: For being a legend and making Wordle
-Open AI's ChatGPT for helping us debug elinguistics.net: The original producers of the algorithm we use
+* Open AI: For making ChatGPT to helping us debug (and usually break our code)
+* elinguistics.net: The original producers of the algorithm we use
-@polvanrijn on GitHub: Author of the scraper program for elinguistics.net
+* @polvanrijn on GitHub: Author of the scraper program for elinguistics.net

 Thanks to everyone that helped make this project possible!
+It really takes a village.